 6. Shopping cart

-A shopping cart is a fundamental to the functioning of an e-commerce applications.
-Users sometime add items in their cart on the app and checkout from the website so take a cue.
+A shopping cart is fundamental to the functioning of e-commerce applications.
+Users sometimes add items in their cart on the app and check out from the website so take a cue.

 7. Customer support